codingchili/mutable-bunnies-server/README.md

 A microservices based distributed 2d MMORPG with Hazelcast and Vert.x on Java 11, currently 20k LOC + configuration.

 ![in-game-v2.png](images/in-game-v3.png)
-Sample in-game image of a simple test world.
+Sample in-game image of a simple test world, first [demo video](https://www.youtube.com/watch?v=TlFcvCJb9lw) now available!

 Uses Pixi.js for rendering and assets from gamedeveloperstudio, see [license](https://www.gamedeveloperstudio.com/license.php).
 This repository doesn't contain any client code or assets - as these may not be included in any open source listing.
 Contributions are welcome for the backend but only the core team may work on the client/assets.